githubtraining/github-pages/responses/00_class-introduction-issue.md

 ### New to GitHub?

 For this course, you'll need to know how to create a branch on GitHub, commit changes using Git, and open a pull request on GitHub.
-If you need a refresher on the GitHub flow, check out the [the Introduction to GitHub course]({{ host }}/courses/introduction-to-github).
+If you need a refresher on the GitHub flow, check out the [Introduction to GitHub course]({{ host }}/courses/introduction-to-github).

 ### :keyboard: Activity: Generate a GitHub Pages site